bufferapp/docker-demos/README.md

 Explore each directory in this repo for some demos on how Docker works!

+_All commands are run from the top level directory of this repo_

 ## Basics

 A minimal docker container that runs a bash script then exits.